-My research focuses on the design and development of advanced, scalable techniques and tools for the exploration, assessment and evolution of large industrial software systems.
-This involves the combination of several subfields of software engineering, such as program comprehension, reverse engineering, program analysis, software visualization and empirical software engineering.
+My research focuses on the design and development of advanced data-driven techniques and tools that support software engineers with the understanding, assessment and evolution of large industrial software systems.
+This work combines several fields such as software analytics, program comprehension, software reverse engineering, software repository mining, machine learning and empirical software engineering.
 Usually, I try to find answer to these questions in close collaboration with industry.

-Other topics that we currently are, or previously have been, investigating include:
+Other topics that we are, or have been, investigating include:

 - assessing and improving the cost-effectiveness of automated software inspections by building on our work on static program analysis & (static) profiling;